Top Food Trends of 2018: How They Sync With Your Healthby Amy Hendel, P.A. Health Writer

 If you’re vegetarian or vegan, mushrooms like the portabella are a go-to main dish.
 But mushroom “power” is also being valued for functional wellness support.
 Expect to see varieties like reishi, chaga, codyceps, and lion’s mane across many food and personal care categories.
 Bottled drinks, coffees, broths, smoothies, and teas are being infiltrated with this ingredient, as well as skincare and haircare products.
 Dried mushrooms and mushroom powder are also readily available.

-Eating whole, unprocessed mushrooms has been associated with helping prevent heart disease and their fiber content can curb obesity.
+Eating whole, unprocessed mushrooms has been associated with helping prevent heart disease, and their fiber content can curb obesity.
 Consumption may modulate blood glucose levels.
-Consumption is also associated with a healthy complexion and hair, and increased energy.
+Consumption is also associated with a healthy complexion and hair, plus increased energy.
 Mushrooms are high in antioxidants, selenium (which may help to limit inflammation), vitamin D, and folate.
 The potassium, fiber, and vitamin C support heart health.
 Mushrooms also offer important minerals like copper, iron, and phosphorus, which can be difficult to access if you are vegan.
 Wash fresh mushrooms well and refrigerate.

 The Middle Eastern influence: proteins